jibon-roy/resource-booker-frontend/README.md

 ✅ **Real-time Updates** – Automatic status updates (`upcoming → ongoing → past`).
 ✅ **Secure Delete with Confirmation** – SweetAlert2 for confirmation dialogs.
 ✅ **Clean UI** – Built with **Tailwind** for a minimal, responsive design.
-✅ **Prisma ORM** – Type-safe database queries with PostgreSQL or MongoDB.

 ---